DemocracyOS/IdentidadEnRed-Prototype/README.md

 # Identidad En Red

-DemocraciaEnRed is an online space for deliberation and voting on political proposals.
-The software aims to stimulate better arguments and come to better rulings.
+IdentidadEnRed is an online identity authentication system based on computing an identity score for each user.

 ## License